What is a workers’ compensation insurance audit?

 Workers’ compensation coverage is based on the number of employees, your payroll, and the level of risk involved in your day-to-day business operations.

 When you sign up for a workers’ compensation policy, you give your insurance company your estimated payroll for the upcoming year.
-They use this to determine your initial premium.
+They use this to determine your worker's comp insurance cost.
 However, by the end of the policy period, your company may look different from what you expected when you gave your estimates.

 A workers’ comp audit checks all of your current business metrics and compares them to your estimates (or the results of last year’s audit).
 Your insurance company uses this audit to adjust your premium for the previous policy term based on your actual payroll to make sure you’re paying for all the coverage you need.